 Launching a redesign with a new theme will result in a loss of those customizations.
 And while moving any snippets to the new theme is possible, they could well get lost in the shuffle.
 Depending on the nature of the custom code, some key functionality may end up missing.
 In this type of situation, creating a custom plugin would be a more future-friendly solution.

 When it comes to making changes to a third-party theme, there are similar considerations.
 Adding or editing code directly within the theme means potentially overwriting changes during an update.
 The best way around that issue is by utilizing a child theme.

 The universal point is that, regardless of what you’re trying to achieve, it’s important to implement customizations in a way that will stand the test of time.
 Keeping things well-organized is also recommended so that you won’t have to search around in several different places to find what you need.

-Neither WordPress nor its ecosystem of themes and plugins remain static.
+Neither WordPress nor its ecosystem of themes and plugins remains static.
 They evolve with the times.
 That means the code we write today will likely need to be maintained on a regular basis.